tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-asoc/usage.md

     --data-urlencode 'Global=true'
     ```

-The following example shows calling the plugin end point using a ‘non webhook’ method, such as CURL, Postman, or as a part of the CI/ CD pipeline.
+The following example shows calling the plug-in end point using a ‘non webhook’ method, such as CURL, Postman, or as a part of the CI/ CD pipeline.

 Send an HTTP GET (For version 2.0.1 or later) or HTTP POST (For version 2.0.0 or earlier) request to your endpoint.